-- 5.5 Single-storey side extensions beyond the rear main wall should comply with the guidance concerning depth for rear extensions outlined in Section 4.
-"Wrap around" extensions often do not look subservient and can harm the character of a dwelling and the amenity of neighbours but will be considered on an individual basis.
-Applicants are encouraged to use Exeter City Council's pre-application advice service to establish the best design solution. - 5.6 Extensions of two-storey or higher, projecting beyond the rear main wall will not usually be permitted owing to the harm they may cause to the character of the main house, to the established townscape and neighbouring residential amenity. - 5.7 Attention should also be given to a side extension's proximity to neighbouring boundaries and potential impact on neighbours.
+- 5.5 Single-storey side extensions beyond the rear main wall should comply with the guidance concerning depth for rear extensions outlined in Section 4. - 5.6 Extensions of two-storey or higher, projecting beyond the rear main wall will not usually be permitted owing to the harm they may cause to the character of the main house, to the established townscape and neighbouring residential amenity. - 5.7 Attention should also be given to a side extension's proximity to neighbouring boundaries and potential impact on neighbours.
 Any side extension close to the boundary risks being overbearing or causing overshadowing to the extent that it may not be acceptable.